-In reality, however, the customs autorities don’t have resources to add import duties and VAT on the tens of milions of e-packets coming into the EU, from Aliexpress, Wish and other dropshippers each year.
+In reality, however, the customs authorities don’t have resources to add import duties and VAT on the tens of millions of e-packets coming into the EU, from Aliexpress, Wish and other dropshippers each year.

 A likely scenario is that the tax authorities will go after dropshippers.

 VAT for E-commerce and Amazon Sellers in the EU: By SimplyVAT

 In the European Union, you must pay VAT on both the imported products and add VAT when selling to customers in various EU member states.
 Given that there are 28 EU member states, all with their own VAT rates and registration procedures, it can be mind-numbing to get a grip on how VAT actually works when importing products from Asia – and selling them in the EU.

 So, why not just ask an expert, such as Alex Wyatt at SimplyVAT?

 Said and done, we wrote a list of questions that cover all major VAT scenarios:

 a.
 Importing to Country A and selling in Country A